saucelabs/sample-app-mobile/README.md

 This will happens automatically during automation because the app will be opened by Appium by default and you need to close it to test the quick action menu.

 ![3D Touch - Force Touch](./docs/assets/3D-touch.jpg)

+## Different languages
+This app supports 3 different languages and will automatically check the language of the device to set the right language.
+The supported languages are:

+- English
+- Spanish
+- Dutch

+For the automation of the different languages see [here](./docs/AUTOMATION.md#different-languages)

 ## Testautomation
 More information about: